Paul Stupar

 Paul Stupar (27 December 1866 – 26 January 1928) was an Austro-Hungarian naval officer holding the rank of rear admiral.

 Early life

 Stupar was born on 27 December 1866 in Pazin, Austria-Hungary, to Jakov and Maria Stupar (née Camus), and was baptized as Paulus Ioannes (Paul Johann, Pavao Ivan).
 Stupar's father Jakob was a lower official at the district court of Pazin.

-In 1882, Stupar enrolled at the Austrian naval academy in Rijeka, graduating in 1886, the year in which he began his career in the navy.
+In 1882, Stupar enrolled at the Austrian Imperial and Royal Naval Academy in Fiume, graduating in 1886, the year in which he began his career in the navy.

 In July 1898, he was part of the commission of a fire extinguishing experiment.